-An evidence-based Type 2 diabetes risk self-assessment tool for youth age 18 and under does not exist.
-SFBLF, in collaboration with medical colleagues in Canada, the USA and Australia, has developed (in 2016) a basic tool to help youth (age 8 – 18) and their families until such time as a fully validated tool can be derived.
+SFBLF, in collaboration with medical colleagues in Canada, the USA and Australia, developed (in 2016) a basic tool to help youth (age 8 – 18) and their families.

 This questionnaire is designed to raise awareness of the risks, prompt consideration of early screening, and provide basic information regarding steps to take to protect oneself.

 Type 2 Diabetes Risk Self Assessment Questionnaire for Youth and Young Adults (8 – 18)